 Situated on the banks of the Tigris River, Diyarbakır is a historical city in Turkey that has been home to numerous civilizations for over 9,000 years.
 The city has been recognized as a UNESCO World Cultural Heritage site due to its rich history and cultural significance.
 The name "Diyarbakır" comes from the Bekir tribe, who settled in the area and created their own land, also called Diyarbakır.

 Diyarbakır offers endless opportunities for exploration and discovery.
 Throughout its history, the city has been influenced by 33 different civilizations including the Assyrians, Urartians, Medes, Persians, Romans, and Byzantines.

-Located in the heart of southeastern Anatolia, the city is adjacent to important cities like Adıyaman, Şanlıurfa and Mardin.
-This ancient bridge between Anatolia and Mesopotamia is home to a rich food culture and countless historical artifacts.
-The city also known for its watermelons and watermelon festivals.
+Located in the heart of southeastern Anatolia, Diyarbakır is surrounded by important cities like Adıyaman, Şanlıurfa, and Mardin.
+This city, which acted as an ancient bridge between Anatolia and Mesopotamia, has a rich culinary culture and is home to countless historical artifacts.
+Additionally, the city is famous for its watermelons and hosts annual watermelon festivals.